btj/ogp-notes/drawit_part2_doc_instr.md

 #### Inspects clauses

-Similarly, a method must not inspect the state of any pre-existing *mutable* objects not mentioned in its `@inspects` or `@mutates` clause and not used to represent the state of any objects mentioned in its `@inspects` or `@mutates` clause.
+Similarly, a method must not inspect the state of any pre-existing *mutable* objects that are not in the peer group of any object mentioned in its `@inspects` or `@mutates` clause and not used to represent the state of any objects mentioned in its `@inspects` or `@mutates` clause.

 Instances of immutable classes need not be mentioned in `@inspects` clauses.